-The review of curricula and improvements in course structure and content is an on going process at The Los Angeles Film School.
+The review of curricula and improvements in course structure and content is an ongoing process at The Los Angeles Film School.
 The Educational objective of The Los Angeles Film School is to teach students on the most current state of the art equipment marketed today.
 Instructors are industry professionals with at least 3 year's "practical experience" who participate in discussions to update and revise the curricula as needed.

-- 2. Is the student to teacher ratio adequate? - In all lectures the ratio is 100:1; in all labs classes involving computer applications, the ratio is 20:1. - 3.
-Do instructors participate in some form of continuing education?
+2. Is the student to teacher ratio adequate?

+The average ratio in lectures is 24-45:1; in all lab's classes involving computer applications, the ratio is 8-24:1

+3. Do instructors participate in some form of continuing education?